 Potential for Contract Termination:

-Freedom Health has a contract with the Centers for Medicare and Medicaid Services (CMS), the government agency that runs Medicare.
+Freedom Health, Inc. is an HMO with a Medicare contract and a contract with the state Medicaid program.
+Enrollment in Freedom Health, Inc. depends on contract renewal.
 This contract renews each year.
 Freedom Health is required to notify beneficiaries that it is authorized by law to refuse to renew its contract with the Centers for Medicare & Medicaid Services (CMS), that CMS also may refuse to renew the contract, and that termination or non-renewal may result in termination of your enrollment.
 In addition, the plan may reduce its service area and no longer offer services in the area where you reside.
 In the event this happens, you will receive advance notice.